Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 If you have children, you might also qualify for child care benefits.

 What is Emergency Assistance?

-You DO NOT have to be eligible for ongoing Temporary Assistance to receive Emergency Assistance.
+You do not have to qualify for Temporary Assistance to get Emergency Assistance.

 How do I apply for Temporary Assistance?

 If you have an emergency, you will be interviewed the same day you apply.

 To find more information, please visit the NYS Office of Temporary and Disability Assistance site.

 What if I am a victim of domestic violence?